 This page was last updated on: June 1, 2018

-The New England Unit maintains a Teaching Herb Garden at Elm Bank (home of the Massachusetts Horticultural Society) in Wellesley, MA.
-Please come and visit the garden!
+The New England Unit maintains a Teaching Herb Garden at the Gardens at Elm Bank, home of the Massachusetts Horticultural Society in Wellesley, MA.
+Please come and visit the gardens this Spring and Summer!

 Throughout the year, the New England Unit holds educational symposia, meetings and workshops on herbal topics.
 These are held at Elm Bank, as well as other locations.
 Our meetings are generally held during the day, during the week, to accommodate the distances members travel.